Setting up a Data Management Function Follows the Logic of Data Lineage Documentation

 Figure 2.
 The scheme of the metadata lineage components

-Now let us discuss the way to implement the data management function and demonstrate its relation to data lineage.
+Now let us discuss how to implement the data management function and demonstrate its relation to data lineage.

-HOW are the setup of the data management function and the documentation of data lineage linked?
+HOW are the data management function setup and the documentation of data lineage linked?

 The answer to this question lies in similarities between: